 Biography for David J. Bondelevitch, MPSE, CAS

-David also currently works as a freelance music and dialogue editor and re-recording mixer.
-His most recent projects include mixing the documentaries Driven to Ride, about women who ride motorcycles, and Above the Ashes, about a devastating fire near Boulder, Colorado which destroyed over 100 homes.
+David is a music & dialogue editor and re-recording mixer.
+His most recent projects include mixing the documentary Southwest of Salem, which recently won a Peabody Award.
+He also mixed the cult comedy Jimmy Vestvood: Amerikan Hero.
+Previously, he mixed Driven to Ride, about women who ride motorcycles, and Above the Ashes, about a devastating fire near Boulder, which destroyed over 100 homes.
 The film aired on PBS.
-David won a Heartland Emmy Award as Associate Producer on the film, and it also won for Best Editing.
+Bondelevitch won a Heartland Emmy as Associate Producer on the film.
 He was also nominated for Audio (as Sound Designer).
 The film was also nominated for an MPSE Golden Reel Award.

 David also mixed the jazz album Step by Step for his longtime friend, jazz musician and multi-instrumentalist Ray Zepeda.
 The CD and downloads are available on CD Baby, iTunes, and Amazon.
 The album has been remixed into 5.1 channel surround sound on DVD-Audio, which is also available on CD Baby.

 He also completed work on the mini-series Mile High Jungle, a National Geographic series about the Wild Animal Sanctuary near Denver, and their efforts to rescue abused circus lions from Panama and Bolivia.
 He was also music editor for the Tim Allen feature film The Six Wives of Henry Lefay, which is now available on DVD and BluRay and the Lifetime series State of Mind, starring Lily Taylor.

 David is also on the Board of Governors of the Heartland branch of the National Academy of Television Arts and Sciences.